FLCAC-admin/FLCAC-docs/docs/FAQ.md

 Once your database has both processes and a method, open up the process that you would like to calculate results for, on the 'General information' tab select 'Create product system'.
 For most processes the default product system selections are okay.
 More information on these options can be found in the openLCA manual [here](https://greendelta.github.io/openLCA2-manual/prod_sys/Creating.html).
 Select 'Finish' and evaluate the 'Reference' section and the 'Model Graph' in your product system.
 Then, select 'Calculate', set the 'Allocation method' as 'As defined in process', choose your impact assessment method (if there are no options here then the LCIA methods were not imported), and use the default settings for the remaining fields.
 Select 'Finish' and navigate through the results tabs to view results.

 There are many variations of this process to run results so please reference the [openLCA manual](https://greendelta.github.io/openLCA2-manual/how-to-use.html) for more information, the steps above provide instructions for running a basic process.

+See the [Running LCIA Results page](https://flcac-admin.github.io/FLCAC-docs/running-lcia-results) for more information.
 :::